BG3-Community-Library-Team/bg3-community/meta/discord/requesting-a-role.md

 # Requesting Discord Roles
 The BG3 Modding Community Discord server has a few roles that can be requested.

-To request a role in the Discord server, please send a message Modmail to using the following templates:
+To request a role in the Discord server, please send a message to Modmail using one of the following templates:

 ## Wiki Modmail Template
 The following template was provided by [Aetherpoint](https://next.nexusmods.com/profile/Aetherpoint).